AI that works in production

 What we commit to measuring

-Every Outpace AI FDE engagement is instrumented across three pillars.
+Every Outpace FDE engagement is instrumented across three pillars.
 Metrics are agreed at kick-off, baselined in Phase 1, and reported throughout the engagement lifecycle — not summarised at the end.

 Deployment Velocity